-Family Promise of Genesee County has a dedicated staff of 5 employees, a Network Director, Director of Development, 2 Case Managers and a van driver.
+Family Promise of Genesee County has a dedicated staff of 5 employees, an Executive Director, Director of Development, 2 Case Managers, a Family Advocate and a van driver.
 Together our team supports both active and graduate families, as we work to fulfill our mission of ending homelessness one family at a time.

 Tiffani M. Ferrier, MSCTE

 “The best way to find yourself is to lose yourself in the service of others.” – Gandhi

 Tiffani has spent the last few years focusing on exactly where she would like to be and what she wanted out of a career.
 Her expertise in areas such as finance, management, business, special events, education, communications, and coordinating are essential as Family Promise embarks on the next five years in service to the community.
 Tiffani has a Bachelors in Business, with a focus in Public Relations and Masters in Career and Technical Education – Post Secondary Administration, both hail from Ferris State University (Go Bulldogs!).
 While obtaining her Masters at Ferris, she was lucky enough to participate in a Study Away Program at Trinity College of Dublin for Diversity in Education.
 As a sister of Zeta Tau Alpha, she has helped to raise money for Breast Cancer Awareness and Education, helping to coordinate 5K’s and various fundraising events.
 Along with presenting guest lectures for Mott Community College, and leading panel discussions for business owners and students through Genesee County.
 Ultimately, seeking a career that allowed her to help others, and bring positive change to people’s lives, is how she knew she belonged here at Family Promise.

 Director of Development